 Weber County has contracted with ZoomGrants to provide an application platform for small businesses to apply for Weber CARES funds.
 Access to the application is available at webercares.com.

-Applications will accepted on a rolling basis beginning July 6, 2020, and will be accepted until all available funds have been awarded.
+Applications will be accepted on a rolling basis beginning July 6, 2020 and will be accepted until all available funds have been awarded or until the County determines to close the program.

 Applications will be reviewed according to the following two funding priorities:

-First Priority.
-Small businesses that were closed or directly impacted by a public health order as a result of the COVID-19 public health emergency.
+First Priority: Small businesses that were closed or directly impacted by a public health order as a result of the COVID-19 public health emergency.
 These include the following industries:

-Food service establishments (restaurants, bars, food trucks, convenience stores etc.);
+Food service establishments (restaurants, bars, food trucks, convenience stores, etc.);

 Hospitality, tourism, and guest accommodation industries;